 |Art 30- Right of minorities to administer educational institutions|

 |6||Right To Constitutional Remedies (Article 32)||Art 32- Remedies for enforcement of rights|

 The Supreme Court has reaffirmed its judgement in the Menaka case in the subsequent cases.
 It has declared the following rights as part of Article 21:

 (1) Right to live with human dignity.

-(2) Right to decent environment including pollution free water and air and protection against hazardous industries.
+(2) Right to the decent environment including pollution-free water and air and protection against hazardous industries.

 (3) Right to livelihood.

 (6) Right to health.

 (7) Right to free education up to 14 years of age.

 (8) Right to free legal aid.